-Most DAOs will have a treasury with its own well-defined rules or some crowdfunding access.
+Most DAOs will have a treasury with well-defined rules or some crowdfunding access.
 In addition, this involves managing funds securely using a multi-signature crypto wallet that approves transactions only based on votes.

 Since this is a voting-based mechanism, inactive voters are a challenge.
-Also, a few security vulnerabilities might enable some users to make large withdrawal funds.
+Also, a few security vulnerabilities might enable some users to withdraw large funds.
 A proper mechanism must be employed to deal with inactive voters and security vulnerabilities for a DAO to succeed.

 The history of the emergence of decentralized autonomous organizations has a few notorious incidents that are a black mark on DAOs cards.
 Despite safeguards preventing token holders’ votes from being manipulated to win investments, there were a few security flaws.
 As a result, an attack to withdraw large sums of money from TheDAO was launched in mid-June 2016.
 On July 20, 2016, the Ethereum blockchain forked to save the original contract.
 Hence a detailed security mechanism to prevent such incidents is inevitable for a successful DAO.

-If you plan to build a DAO model, make sure to consult with a reliable blockchain development company specializing in DAO to do a feasibility analysis.
+If you plan to build a DAO model, consult with a reliable blockchain development company specializing in DAO to do a feasibility analysis.

 There are three major steps in launching a decentralized autonomous organization.

-The first step in launching DAO is to identify a governance problem and a working solution by the developers.
-Then developers have to put the idea into codes and form a well-defined smart contract.
+The first step in launching a decentralized autonomous organization is to identify a governance problem and a working solution by the developers.
+Then developers must put the idea into codes and form a well-defined smart contract.
 This smart contract is the foundation of DAO working.
 It includes codes that program voting rights, governance, treasury, and other aspects of working.
 It can be changed or altered only during governance.
 So these codes have to be tested extensively before publishing.
 They execute tasks once the set conditions are met.